Iguanodectes polylepis

-Iguanodectes polylepis is a species of freshwater fish from the rivers of South America.
-Its range is restricted to Brazil, where it inhabits the Madeira and Purus river basins.
+Iguanodectes polylepis is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is endemic to Brazil, where it inhabits the Madeira and Purus river basins.
 It is one of the larger members of the genus, but remains generally small, only a little over a quarter-foot long.

 Iguanodectes polylepis was named in the same paper that named congeners I. gracilis and I. variatus.
 None of the three species are particularly well-studied, though I. variatus is more well-known than the other two due to its presence in aquaria, albeit sparse.

 Description

 Iguanodectes polylepis is a small fish, measuring a maximum of 8.4 cm (3.3 in) standard length (SL).
 Nonetheless, it is somewhat large for a species of Iguanodectes, and has the greatest number of lateral line scales therein, 76–81.
 It is narrow-bodied and slender, as with all Iguanodectes, and lacks the prominent chest keel seen in sister genus Piabucus.